optimas-org/optimas/doc/source/user_guide/installation_maxwell.rst

 Installing FBPIC and Wake-T (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A common use case for ``optimas`` is to optimize the output of a plasma
+A common use case for ``optimas`` is to optimize the output of a plasma acceleration
 simulation with FBPIC or Wake-T (or both).
 If you need any of these tools, you
 can follow the instructions below to install them in your ``optimas_env``
 environment.